-Do you have a herniated disc in Red Hook?
+Do you have a herniated disc in Red Hook NY?
 Are you suffering from back pain, but are unsure of what may have caused it?
-Well one thing is for certain, you're not alone.
+Well, one thing is for certain, you're not alone.
 The number of reported cases of back pain continues to rise each year.
-In fact the National Center for Health Statistics has determined that more than 13% of all hospital admissions are due to some variation of back pain.
+In fact, the National Center for Health Statistics has determined that more than 13% of all hospital admissions are due to some variation of back pain.

 Causes of Herniated Disc in Red Hook NY